Mother’s Day: a day filled with warm memories, joy, flowers, Hallmark cards, and celebrating moms everywhere, right?

 - Pamper yourself.
 Clear your schedule and remove any uncomfortable expectations others may place on you.
-Take a day off and do whatever makes you feel happy or peaceful.
+Take a day off and do whatever makes you feel calm, relaxed, happy, or peaceful.

 - Take some time to look at photos or home videos of your mom, child, or loved one.
 As you look at each one, remember the special bond and incredible memories you shared together.

-- Have a relaxing movie day by ordering take-out and renting a bunch of movies that will make you laugh, or movies that will make you feel closer to your loved one.
-Don’t forget yours & their favorite movie snacks and comfy blanket.
+- Have a relaxing movie day by either going to a movie or ordering take-out and renting movies that will make you feel closer to your loved one.
+Don’t forget yours & their favorite movie snacks and a comfy blanket.

 - Invite others who are missing their mom or child to do something fun or meaningful.
 It truly helps to be around others who “get it.”